Unavoidable induced subgraphs in graphs with complete bipartite induced minors: Types

 Hence $a=a'$ or $aa'\in E(G)$.
 If $a=a'$, then the three paths $aPx$, $ay'Qy$ and $aPz$ show that $A$ is of type claw with respect to $X$, $Y$ and $Z$.
 If $aa'\in E(G)$, then the three paths $aPx$, $Q$ and $a'Pz$ show that $A$ is of type triangle with respect to $X$, $Y$ and $Z$. \end{proof}

 The next lemma is implicitly about the presence of $K_{2, 3}$ as an induced minor in a graph.
-In~\cite{DBLP:journals/corr/abs-2402-08332}, it is proved along similar lines that a graph contains $K_{2, 3}$ as an induced minor if and only if it contains some configuration from a restricted list as an induced subgraph (the so-called thetas, pyramids, long prisms and broken wheels, not worth defining here).
+In~\cite{DBLP:conf/iwoca/DallardDHMPT24}, it is proved along similar lines that a graph contains $K_{2, 3}$ as an induced minor if and only if it contains some configuration from a restricted list as an induced subgraph (the so-called thetas, pyramids, long prisms and broken wheels, see~\cite{DBLP:conf/iwoca/DallardDHMPT24} for the definitions).

 \begin{lemma} Let $G$ be a 3PC-free graph and $A$, $B$, $X$, $Y$ and $Z$ be disjoint connected subsets of $V(G)$.
 If $X$, $Y$ and $Z$ are pairwise anticomplete, $A$ and $B$ are anticomplete to each other, and each of $A$ and $B$ sees each of $X$, $Y$ and $Z$, then $A$ and $B$ are of type path with respect to $X$, $Y$ and $Z$. \end{lemma}